The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Holiday: Passover

-✓ Keto ✓ Paleo ✓ Diabetic-Friendly ✓ Gluten-Free ✓ Low-Carb
+✓ Keto ✓ Low-Carb ✓ Diabetic-Friendly ✓ Paleo ✓ Gluten-Free

 🥑 Why This Guide Works for Keto

-Passover Is Already Grain-Free: The chametz prohibition eliminates wheat, barley, rye, oats, and spelt—the same grains keto avoids.
-You’re halfway to keto compliance just by following Passover rules.
+Passover Is Already Grain-Free: The chametz prohibition eliminates wheat, barley, rye, oats, and spelt, the same grains keto avoids.
+You are halfway to keto compliance just by following Passover rules.

 Naturally High-Fat Holiday Foods: Traditional Passover cooking leans heavily on eggs, olive oil, nuts, and roasted meats.
-These are keto staples, and they’re already Kosher for Passover.
+These are keto staples, and they are already Kosher for Passover.

-Blood Sugar Friendly: Every swap in this guide keeps blood sugar impact low—helpful whether you’re managing diabetes or simply want to avoid the post-Seder energy crash.
+Blood Sugar Friendly: Every swap in this guide keeps blood sugar impact low, helpful whether you are managing diabetes or simply want to avoid the post-Seder energy crash.

-No Processed Substitutes Needed: Unlike other holidays, Passover keto cooking doesn’t require specialty products.
+No Processed Substitutes Needed: Unlike other holidays, Passover keto cooking does not require specialty products.
 Whole proteins, vegetables, nuts, and healthy fats do all the heavy lifting.

 Balancing Passover Rules with Special Diets

-During Passover, anything made from wheat, barley, oats, rye, or spelt that’s been in contact with water for over 18 minutes becomes chametz and is strictly avoided.
-Many Ashkenazi Jews also avoid kitniyot (such as beans, corn, and rice), further reducing the ingredient list.
+During Passover, anything made from wheat, barley, oats, rye, or spelt that has been in contact with water for over 18 minutes becomes chametz and is strictly avoided.
+Many Ashkenazi Jews also avoid kitniyot such as beans, corn, and rice, which further reduces the ingredient list.
+When you are choosing certified products, the Kashruth Council of Canada keeps a helpful rundown of common Kosher for Passover questions.

 Passover Rules vs. Diet Requirements